turbotorni/LSTM-PINNS/README.md

 ****
 *Note: The original report was written in German.
 I translated the most crucial part into English to provide a better understanding of the code.
-However, the plot titles and labels remain in German.
+However, the plot titles and labels remained in German.
 I aimed to make the plots easy to understand despite this.
 # 3. Model Systems

 In the following, we derive the approaches for physics-informed loss functions using a double pendulum (Figure 6a) and one-dimensional thermal diffusion (Figure 6b).
 These approaches are later tested and compared with classical ML models in **Chapter 5: Evaluation and Interpretation**.